-As senior community programs manager, Brandin Bowden oversees the development, implementation and evaluation of the Institute for Integrative Health’s Mission Thrive community programs.
+As the director of community programs, Brandin Bowden oversees the development, implementation, and evaluation of the Institute for Integrative Health’s Mission Thrive community programs.

 An experienced educator and mentor of adolescents, Bowden co-designed the curriculum for the Institute’s signature summer program for teens, Mission Thrive Summer.
 Now in its fourth year, it provides high schools students with a five-week experience in urban farming, cooking, yoga and mindfulness, physical fitness, and job skills development.
 In addition to managing Mission Thrive Summer, Bowden performs a hands-on role teaching nutrition and cooking to its participants.

 Bowden also developed the curriculum for the Institute’s Spice My Plate initiative, an experiential spices-and-herbs education program for high school students.
 Spice My Plate was the focus of a study examining the use of spices and herbs to improve diet quality among adolescents.